 On the Main Screen (or Standby Screen) of the 146i Calibrator, press the MENU button to access the Main Menu Screen.
 Scroll to OPERATION and press ENTER.
-Use the \leftarrow and \rightarrow buttons to select desired GAS and press ENTER.
-Use the \downarrow button to scroll down to SPAN.
-Use the \leftarrow and \rightarrow buttons to scroll to SPAN 3 and press ENTER.
+Use the $\leftarrow$ and $\rightarrow$ buttons to select desired GAS and press ENTER.
+Use the $\downarrow$ button to scroll down to SPAN.
+Use the $\leftarrow$ and $\rightarrow$ buttons to scroll to SPAN 3 and press ENTER.
 SPAN 3 has been programmed to produce the span level of 70-90% the upper range limit of the instrument (or 160-180 ppb).
 Perform the span check using a cylinder containing 9 to 12 ppm SO2 in N2.
-Press quick button (DIAGS) scroll down to flows press enter.
+The flow can be read on the 146i Calibrator display screen by pressing the Diagnostics Quick button.
+Scroll to Flow and select Enter.
 This screen reports the actual gas and zero-air flows and the corresponding target flows.

-Allow the site analyzer to run for 5 minutes or until stable, then record the SO2 flow, zero actual and gas actual readings from the TL-SO2 channels on the Verification Field Sheet, Form 3, Appendix A. Repeat for other spans.
+Allow the site analyzer to run for 5 minutes or until stable, then record the $SO_2$ flow, zero actual and gas actual readings from the TL-SO2 channels on the Verification Field Sheet, Form 5, Appendix A. Repeat for other spans.